-Frama-C runs the value analysis plug-in on the file foo.c where loops are unrolled 5 times.
+Frama-C runs the value analysis plug-in on the file foo.c where loops are unrolled 5 times (option -ulevel, see Section 5.3).
 For computing its result, the value analysis assumes that accesses in the array are always within the correct bound (option -unsafe-arrays, see Section 6.2).
 Just after, Frama-C saves the results on file foo.sav and exists.